BlacktearsProjects/Association/README.md

 3- BD: The third one contains the main pages of the database.
 Teachers can put their reports and access to other teachers' reports.

 PS :The main HTML/CSS/JS template is derived from the internet.

+What to do :

+All :
+1- Make it work well with all the browsers and computers

+Home :
+2- Add students and teachers sections to sign in and remove the connection section 3- Remove News and put them in élèves section

+ÉLÈVE :
+4- Add élève section with useful links, news, hours, and places

+Intervenant :
+2- Remove the Forum and add the calenders
+4- Add profil (modify, messages)
+5- Remove modify profile and add "no course" section